 Frequently asked questions

-Can I apply for more than one job?
+Can I apply for more than one job at the same time?

 I applied and, after completing some tests and interviews, I wasn’t selected.
 Can I reapply?

 If this is the case, we ask that you wait at least one year before you apply again for a similar job.
 This gives you time to develop new skills and gain more experience so that you can blow us away next time around.

 I’m interested in working at Bending Spoons, but I don’t have any experience.
 What do you recommend?

 We recommend you don’t self-reject—apply anyway!
 Many outstanding Spooners join us without any experience.

 I’d love to work at Bending Spoons, but I don’t see an open job that fits my skill set.
 Do you accept general applications?

 Unfortunately, we only accept applications for open jobs.
 Please keep an eye on our website for a full list of openings.

 I received an email telling me that Bending Spoons won’t be continuing with my application.
 Can I have some feedback?